microbiomedata/docs/content/home/src/howto_guides/run_workflows.md

 #### Overview

-This workflow takes in paired-end Illumina data, runs error correction, assembly, and assembly validation.
+This workflow takes in Illumina data, runs error correction, assembly, and assembly validation.

 #### Running the Workflow